-Where there is a risk of serious injury or worse, entry into the confined space must be avoided.
+- 5.3.1 All confined spaces that are identified, be they temporary or permanent will be subject to hazard identification (See Appendix 3) by a competent person at design stage.
+This will identify the potential hazards in the confined space both permanent and transient and any identified risks when working in the confined space. - 5.3.2 Where there is a risk of serious injury or worse, entry into the confined space must be avoided.
 (See Appendix 2 'Confined Space Procedural Flow Chart').
 However, if entry into the confined space is unavoidable, a risk assessment must be carried out by a competent person.
 A safe system of work must be developed and implemented with adequate emergency arrangements in place before work commences.
-Prerequisite staff competencies must be established at this stage.

-Before accepting that entry into a confined space is unavoidable, you should consider alternatives.

-- Is the work really necessary?; - Can the space be modified so that entry is not necessary?;
+Prerequisite staff competencies must be established at this stage. - 5.3.3 Before accepting that entry into a confined space is unavoidable, you should consider alternatives. - Is the work really necessary? - Can the space be modified so that entry is not necessary?

-• Could the work be done from the outside using remotely operated equipment, tools or cameras?

-The design of any confined space should be such that the need to enter it for any purpose is minimised.

-If entry cannot be avoided you must have a safe system of work.
+- Could the work be done from the outside using remotely operated equipment, tools or cameras? - 5.3.4 The design of any confined space should be such that the need to enter it for any purpose is minimised. - 5.3.5 If entry cannot be avoided you must have a safe system of work.
 The risk assessment will identify the hazards and risks from which the control measures must be developed and put into practice.
 Everyone involved will have to be properly trained and instructed to ensure they know what to do and how to do it safely.
-The following measures are not exhaustive, but include many essential elements of a safe system of work:
+The following measures are not exhaustive, but include many essential elements of a safe system of work.

-5.4 Appointment of a Supervisor
+5.4 Designate a Supervisor

-Supervisors must be given responsibility to ensure that the necessary precautions are taken and to check safety at each stage.
-They may need to remain present for the duration of the work.

-If they are required to remain present, communication must be maintained with those inside the confined space at all times.
+- 5.4.1 Supervisors must be designated for each event and be required to take responsibility to ensure that the necessary precautions are taken and to check safety at each stage.
+They may need to remain present for the duration of the work. - 5.4.2 If they are required to remain present, communication must be maintained with those inside the confined space at all times.
 Work inside the confined space must be suspended whenever the supervisor has to leave the entry point.